Bertie Ahern: Appearance at the Mahon Tribunal

 contradictions to his testimony under oath with Ahern agreeing with the assertions of the tribunal that there are inconsistencies and contradictions in his statements compared to bank records and the testimony of Larkin.

 Journalist Vincent Browne, has asserted that "Ahern's numbers game just doesn't add up".

 Again on 20 and 21 December 2007, Ahern spent two further days under questioning by the Mahon tribunal about his finances in the 1990s.
 In January 2008, it was revealed that Ahern was in discussion with the Revenue Commissioners about his liability for tax on the sums received in Manchester and on his tax clearance status as declared in 2002, before details of the Manchester payments were revealed.
-The then opposition leader Enda Kenny said it was not acceptable to have a Taoiseach who could not declare compliance with the tax codes.
+The opposition leader Enda Kenny said it was not acceptable to have a Taoiseach who could not declare compliance with the tax codes.

 On 12 February 2008, it emerged that the Mahon tribunal did not have all of the information provided to it, contrary to Ahern's assertion in the Dáil that he had provided all information to the tribunal.
 Ahern has taken a High Court action to prevent the tribunal from questioning him on the information that he released in the Dáil in 2006.

 The total value of lodgements and other transactions involving Ahern was said to exceed £452,800.
 The lodgements and transactions occurred between 1988 and 1997, although the vast bulk of the money was lodged in the period to 1995.

 On 4 June 2008, Ahern admitted that he knew about sterling deposits before his secretary's testimony, but said to laughter at his Tribunal appearance on that day that those deposits were winnings from horse racing.